IgnaceMenace/DotFiles/README.md

 # Tmux
 If tmuxinator doesn't work, you should replace it with TmuxP but the configuration is very personal.
 # Midnight Commander
-It's pretty powerfull but knowing all of its feature is a loss of time so I'm haven't realy configured it.
+It's pretty powerfull but knowing all of its feature is a loss of time so I haven't realy configured it.
 Learn more [here](https://klimer.eu/2015/05/01/use-midnight-commander-like-a-pro/)
 # ZSH
 Make it default with `sudo chsh -s /bin/zsh $USER`